causerp/cangjie_stdx/doc/libs_stdx_en/crypto/keys/keys_package_api/keys_package_classes.md

 Exceptions:

-- [CryptoException](../../digest/digest_package_api/digest_package_exceptions.md#class-cryptoexception) - Throws an exception if decoding fails, the character stream does not conform to PEM format, or the file header does not meet the private key header standard.
+- [CryptoException](../../common/crypto_common_package_api/crypto_common_package_exceptions.md#class-cryptoexception) - Throws an exception if decoding fails, the character stream does not conform to PEM format, or the file header does not meet private key header standards.

 ### static func decodeFromPem(String, ?String)